sygmaprotocol/sygma-sdk/examples/evm-to-evm-fungible-transfer/README.md

 Before running the script, ensure that you have the following:

-- Node.js installed on your machine
+- Node.js
 - Yarn (version 3.4.1 or higher)
 - A development wallet funded with `ERC20LRTest` tokens from the [Sygma faucet](https://faucet-ui-stage.buildwithsygma.com/)
 - The [exported private key](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) of your development wallet
 - [Goerli ETH](https://goerlifaucet.com/) for gas
+- An Ethereum [provider](https://www.infura.io/) (in case the hardcoded RPC within the script does not work)

 ## Getting started